At a glance

 The goal of treatment is to give supportive care, manage symptoms and try to shorten the duration of the outbreak.

-- Antiviral eye ointments: Trifluridine, cidofovir, idoxuridine and vidarabine eye drops or ointment for cats with corneal ulcers and conjunctivitis.
+- Trifluridine, cidofovir, idoxuridine and vidarabine eye drops or ointment for cats with corneal ulcers and conjunctivitis.

-- Broad-spectrum antibiotics: These are ineffective against the herpes virus can prevent or treat secondary infections that may occur.
+- Antibiotics are ineffective against the herpes virus but can prevent or treat secondary infections that may occur.

-- L-Lysine: An essential amino acid that can suppress viral replication as well as inhibit cytopathogenicity.
+- An essential amino acid that can suppress viral replication as well as inhibit cytopathogenicity.
 It is available in a palatable paste form from most pet stores and veterinarians.
 The typical dose of L-Lysine is 400-500 mg per day.
 Always speak to your veterinarian before administering supplements.

 In addition to medical therapy, supportive care is critical for cats with herpes.
 Loss of appetite (anorexia) and dehydration are common and impact the cat’s ability to fight the virus.

 - Fluid therapy: Subcutaneous or intravenous fluids that can prevent or treat dehydration.

 - Nutritional support: This can include offering a highly palatable diet or paste or a feeding tube for cats who refuse to eat.